 WHAT TO EXPECT ON YOUR WHALE SHARK TOUR

 All whale shark snorkel tours are full day tours that all follow the same general structure.
-They begin with a snorkel (some companies offer a dive) on the reef first.
-This is to make sure that everyone can swim and is comfortable with their equipment.
+They begin with a snorkel on the coral gardens of the Ningaloo Reef Lagoon.
+Aside from offering the chance to see some extraordinary marine wildlife, this morning snorkel also serves as an opportunity to make sure that everyone can swim capably and is comfortable with their snorkelling equipment.

-While you are in the water, spotter planes will head up to try and locate your whale shark, so that hopefully by the time you are finished on your reef snorkel a whale shark has been spotted and you can begin your journey toward its location.
+While the morning snorkel session is taking place, spotter planes head up to locate the whale sharks along the outer edge of Ningaloo Reef.
 On route to the whale shark's location, your guides will run you through everything you'll need to know to safely and successfully swim with your gentle giant.
 At least one guide will be in the water with you at all times while swimming with a whale shark.

 Only ten people can snorkel with a whale shark at any given time.
-This is one of the regulations of the licenses issued via the Department of Parks & Wildlife.
-Your boat skipper, spotter pilot and guide will work in tandem to drop your swim group in the perfect position to swim along with the approaching whale shark, so all that's left for you to do is keep kicking and try not to swallow water as you gasp at it's sheer size and beauty!
+This is one of the conditions of the whale shark tour licenses issued via the Department of Parks & Wildlife who regulate the whale shark interaction activities of the industry.
+Your boat skipper, spotter plane pilot and guide will work in tandem to drop your swim group in the perfect position to swim along with the approaching whale shark, so all that's left for you to do is keep kicking and try not to swallow water as you gasp at it's sheer size and beauty!

 And the fun doesn't end there.
 Once you've had your fill of finning along next to the ocean's largest yet most elusive fish, the journey back to shore provides opportunity to spot some of the Ningaloo's other megafauna, including humpback whales, manta rays, dugongs, spinner dolphins and more!
 If there's time (or if you have any energy left!), there's also the option for another quick snorkel over another gorgeous coral garden.